 - Try to avoid taking sleeping pills.
 If you do take a prescription sleep medicine, work with your doctor to use it effectively and for as short a time as possible.

-For more ways to get better-quality sleep and tackle common sleep problems, buy Improving Sleep, a Special Health Report from Harvard Medical School.
+For more ways to get better-quality sleep and tackle common sleep problems, buy Improving Sleep: A guide to a good night's rest, a Special Health Report from Harvard Medical School.